krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ```

 Since async-profiler 2.9 the ```AsyncProfiler.getInstance()``` extracts and loads the ```libasyncProfiler.so``` from the JAR .
-In previous version that file needed to be in one of directories:
+In the previous version that file needed to be in one of directories:

 - ```/usr/java/packages/lib```
 - ```/usr/lib64```